 [Related Reading: Our Guitar Luthier Provides His Top Tips for Guitar Care and Maintenance]

-- For general guitar set-ups or repairs: 1 week
+- For general guitar set-ups or repairs: 4 days-1 week

 - More involved repairs will be determined by the luthier.